ibm-cloud-docs/power-iaas/architecture-public-cloud.md

 * Deploy the boot volume of a virtual server instance in any of the supported IOPS levels.
 Additional data volumes that are attached to the new virtual server instance can have different IOPS levels from that of the boot volume of an instance.
 * Import an image from IBM Cloud Object Storage to any of the supported IOPS levels.

 Best practice for an image import is to use the default IOPS level (Tier 3).
-While deploying the image you can choose the IOPS level for your boot volume during virtual server instance deployment, the boot volume's IOPS level does not need to match the IOPS level of the image.
+While deploying the image, you can choose the IOPS level for your boot volume.
+During virtual server instance deployment, the IOPS level of the boot volume need not match the IOPS level of the image.
 {: note}

 ### Selecting a storage tier
 {: #IOPS-tier-select}

-Flexible IOPS allows you to select a tier that you need for your:
+Using Flexible IOPS, you can select a tier that you need for your [Boot volume](#boot-vol) or [Data volume](#data-vol).

-- Boot volume
+#### Boot volume
-- Data volume

-**Boot volume**
+{: #boot-vol}

 When you are creating a virtual server instance, you can define the boot volume by performing the following steps:
 - Select your **Operating system**.
 - Select or clear the **Configure for Epic workloads** indicator.